Ankylosing spondylitis. Not a well-known back

 with Dr. Gabriel Monterrubio, a chiropractor practicing in Mexico, on The Back Doctors Podcast with Dr. Michael

 Johnson as he describes his care and relieving success for several ankylosing spondylitis patients - including

-a diver who continues diving today – utilizing
+a diver who keeps diving today – utilizing

 Cox® Technic and exercise in the treatment plan.